jamaljsr/polar/README.md

 - On Mac & Windows, you can just install [Docker Desktop](https://www.docker.com/products/docker-desktop)
 - On Linux, you need to install [Docker Server](https://docs.docker.com/install/#server) and [Docker Compose](https://docs.docker.com/compose/install/) separately

+## Download

+The current pre-release downloads can be found in the [GitHub releases](https://github.com/jamaljsr/polar/releases)

 ## Development

 ### Commands